 Measurement results from the SCRAM are uploaded via modem and monitored by the private company.
 If the defendant tests positive for alcohol, the company reports it to the court.

 Courts report that most defendants successfully complete alcohol monitoring without incident.
-Preliminary studies have shown that wearing a SCRAM bracelet for at least 90 days, when coupled with alcohol treatment, can reduce the risk that a person convicted of driving under the influence will reoffend.
+Studies have shown that wearing a SCRAM bracelet for at least 90 days, when coupled with alcohol treatment, can reduce the risk that a person convicted of driving under the influence will re-offend.

 Alcohol monitoring can be pricey.
-Usually, defendants are charged a one-time installation fee ($50 to $100) and a daily monitoring fee (around $10 to $15), so monthly costs after installation can be as high as $450.
+Usually, defendants are charged a one-time installation fee ($50 to $100) and a daily monitoring fee (around $10 to $15), so monthly costs after installation can be as high as $450 or more.

 If you are ordered to wear a SCRAM bracelet as a condition of parole or probation, you should talk to a local criminal defense attorney about your case.
 An attorney can explain the legal risks and benefits of alcohol monitoring.
 If you are charged with a SCRAM violation, you need an attorney who understands how the technology works and how to challenge SCRAM evidence in court.
 Whenever you are charged with a criminal offense, the best defense is to consult an experienced attorney about the matter.